adlnet/xAPI-Spec/xAPI.md

 		</td>
 	</tr>
 	<tr><td>related_agents</td><td>Boolean</td><td>False</td>
-		<td>Apply the agent filter broadly.
+		<td>Apply the Agent filter broadly.
 Include Statements for which
 			the Actor, Object, authority, instructor, team,
-			or any of these properties in a contained SubStatement match the agent parameter, instead of that parameter's normal behavior.
+			or any of these properties in a contained SubStatement match the Agent parameter, instead of that parameter's normal behavior.
 Matching is defined in the same way it is for the 'agent' parameter.
 		</td>